SunilPark1129/re-cafemilk/README.md

 - [x] I had trouble deciding on a class name.
 I feel the need to further consider and improve naming practices.
   - Elements are written with related names to indicate what they mean.
 I've been studying a lot, but I think I still need to study more.
-- [x] I need to pay more attention to css styling to develop myself.
+- [x] I need to pay more attention to CSS styling to develop myself.
 For example, I need to add more animation effect elements.
   - I studied a lot of CSS effects such as animation.
 However, I did not add them because they are not necessary for this website.
 (Functions that can be rendered are divided into different file).